GuillaumeGomez/linux-tips/README.md

 # Linux tips

 Some tips and little tutorials for linux.
-This is mainly tips I wrote for myself to not forget things I discovered through my travel inside Linux world.
+This is mainly tips I wrote for myself to not forget things I discovered through my travel inside the Linux world.